carpentries/glosario/CONTRIBUTING.md

 If you want to add a term or define a term in a new language, you can quickly check if your language is defined in glosario by heading to `https://glosario.carpentries.org/[lang]`, replacing `[lang]` with the [two-letter ISO 639 language code][iso639-table-en].
 If you see a
 [page not found error][https://glosario.carpentries.org/not-found], then that means you are the first to add this language to glosario!

 To add your language, first follow the instructions for [adding a new term to the glossary](#1-adding-a-new-term-to-the-glossary) or [adding a definition in another language to an existing term](#2-adding-a-definition-in-another-language-to-an-existing-term).
+Next, you will:

-Next, you will create a landing page for your language.
+1. create a landing page for your language;
+2. add the entry for the language in the `_config.yml` file
+3. add the 2-letter code among the list of languages that are recognized when checking the content of the glosary.

+To see an example of the changes required, you can look at the [Pull Request](https://github.com/carpentries/glosario/pull/313/files) that adds the required infrastructure to support entries in Italian.

-### Create the language landing page
+### 1. Create the language landing page

 To add a landing page for your language, create a new markdown file that is named with the two-letter ISO 639 code for your language.
 For example, if you wanted to add support for Italian, you would create a new markdown file called `it.md`.